andresgutgon/nlp/README.md

 This will prompt you with a menu inside Python interactive session.
 The instructions about how to [download the book materials is in this chapter](http://www.nltk.org/book/ch01.html) Ok now read the chapter and follow the instructions :)

+## Ideas
+1. Do a Node application with Svelte as UI framework and a backend that analyse sentiment analisis with [retextJS](https://github.com/retextjs/retext).
+This can be expanded to input a Tweet and analyse the overall sentiment of all the replys to that tweet.